Indians OF Naylor injured in scary collision, Twins win 8-2

 TRAINER’S ROOM

-Indians: RHP Plesac (right thumb fracture) will start a rehab assignment with Double-A Akron on Tuesday and he’s scheduled to pitch two innings.
-He’s been out since fracturing the tip of his thumb on a chair while taking off his shirt on May 23. … Francona said C Roberto Pérez (fractured finger) and DH Franmil Reyes (left oblique strain) are feeling good on their rehab assignments with Triple-A Columbus.
+Indians: RHP Zach Plesac (right thumb fracture) will start a rehab assignment with Double-A Akron on Tuesday and he’s scheduled to pitch two innings.
+He’s been out since fracturing the tip of his thumb on a chair while taking off his shirt on May 23. .
+Francona said C Roberto Perez (Fourth finger fracture) and OF Franmil Reyes (left oblique strain) are feeling good on their rehab assignments with Triple-A Columbus.
 Francona said the team would re-evaluate Reyes’ status when it returns home following the trip from Minnesota.

 Twins: RHP Michael Pineda will make a rehab start with Triple-A St. Paul this week as he recovers from right elbow inflammation.
 He threw a simulated game on Saturday.